nemanja-m/learning-space-generator/README.md

 patterns obtained from exam scores data.

 NEAT algorithm is adapted to search for the best learning space with respect to observed response patterns in exam data.
+Proposed algorithm is evaluated and its performance is compared with IITA algorithm.
+Reconstruction simulation results can be found [here](./simulation).

 ## Installation